jasminkarki/emotion-classification/docs/analysis.md

 * Performance(P): Precision, recall

 *Assumptions:*
-* If the post contains positive words like:
+* If the post contains words like:
-    > excited, sensuous, energetic, enthusiastic, etc. the emotion is happy.
+    * excited, sensuous, energetic, enthusiastic, etc. the emotion is happy.
-    > guilty, ashamed, depressed, etc. the emotion is sad.
+    * guilty, ashamed, depressed, etc. the emotion is sad.
-    > hurt, hateful, selfish, hateful, etc. the emotion is angry and so on
+    * hurt, hateful, selfish, hateful, etc. the emotion is angry and so on
+* The relative frequency of the joyful, painfulwords in the text.
+* The system might not correctly classify sarcasm posts.

 **Why does the problem need to be solved?**

 *Motivation:*
 * Many students are unsatisfied with the curriculum they are studying, the teaching method, and the policies and rules created by the HOD or management of the college, so there is a higher chance of low attendance, poor performance, and even increased dropout rates affecting the ranking and reputation of the college.